chishika-coding/Battleships/README.md

 # Installation and Running

+To install the dependencies in VSCode,
+- Open the battleships_project folder in VSCode.
-To install the dependencies in VSCode, open the terminal and execute `python3.11 -m pip install -r requirements.txt`
+- Execute `python3.11 -m pip install -r requirements.txt`

 # Getting Started Tutorial